charlesponti/javascript-tutorials/README.md

-# JavaScript Tutorial
+# JavaScript School

-This repository holds the applications I've written and used when teaching JavaScript and how to build client-side applications.
+Lessons I created for teaching JavaScript and application development.

 The topics showcased using these apps are:
+* Recursion
 * Functions
 * Constructors
 * DOM API